-Hopefully, you have gathered many key ideas and concepts that will be a catalyst for more questions.
+Hopefully, you have gathered many key ideas and concepts from our Property Guide that will be a catalyst for more questions.

-From here, talk to your adviser team to harness your ideas and see what is possible.
+From that point, talk to your adviser team to harness your ideas and see what is possible.

-Please reach out to your MCP Finance Partner or contact an office below for further support.
+Please reach out to your MCP contact or our Melbourne head office for further support.